Skip to Content

 Epb release

 Here’s the fastest route to getting your vehicle moving without a tow truck.
 When the EPB switch is pressed, do you hear the motors running?
 If you do, it increases the chances of a single failed actuator.
-Jacking each of the rear wheels in turn with the EPB off will isolate the failed motor (assuming you have two motors fitted).
+Jacking each rear wheel in turn with the EPB off will isolate the failed motor (assuming you have two motors fitted).

-If there’s no noise at all when the EPB is pressed, this leans towards an on/off switch or controller issue, meaning we may need to release both rear wheels manually.
+If there’s no noise at all when the EPB is pressed, this suggests an on/off switch or controller issue, so we may need to manually release both rear wheels.

 Begin by checking the following:

-1. Function – Many EPB won’t release unless certain procedures are followed.
-Your EPB may be auto or manual, make sure you are following correct procedure.
-Check your drivers manual.
-Many EPB’s won’t release unless foot brake on, door closed, seat belt on etc.
+1. Function – Many EPBs won’t release unless certain procedures are followed.
+Your EPB may be auto or manual; make sure you are following the correct procedure.
+Check your driver’s manual.
+Many EPB’s won’t release unless the foot brake is on, the door is closed, the seat belt is on, etc.

 After running these checks, we’ll now need to access the actuator.
 Jacking the vehicle and removing the wheel may be necessary.
 Use axle stands to support the vehicle.

 Tools – A power probe would make life really easy, but you can MacGyver up some jumper cables and wire with shielded probes.
-You could also use a small household 9v battery.
-We’ll be attempting to release the motors (if working) by hot wiring them.
+You could also use a small household 9V battery.
+We’ll attempt to release the motors (if they’re working) by hot-wiring them.

 Removing The Actuator

 If the hot wiring doesn’t work, it means your actuator is faulty and will need to be removed to release the brake.
 Most actuators will likely be bolted to the caliper using a couple of Torx heads.
-Remove the wiring harness, and actuator securing screws, and remove the actuator.
+Remove the wiring harness, the actuator securing screws, and the actuator.

 Turn a little and check if the piston starts to retract.
 If not, try the inverse to get things moving.

-Now free to move the vehicle to a suitable location for repair.
+Now free to move the vehicle to a suitable repair location.

 How To Check Fuse